Do you want to work at the interface of technology, business and entrepreneurship?

 The application deadline is 1 March of each year.

-Please apply online via the application portal from the RWTH Aachen University:
+Please apply online via the RWTHonline portal from the RWTH Aachen University.

-In addition please refer to the section ‘Applicants’ on the RWTH site.
+In addition please refer to the section ‘Application information’ on the RWTH site.
 This gives full details on the application process including all requirements.